 Here are some types of training reports you can customize in an LMS:

-LMSs allow you to generate custom reports based on trainees’ results and list them in order from higher to lower or the other way round.
-You have different filters that can show you an accurate view of how learners are doing in their assessment so that you can intervene as needed.
+LMS platforms allow you to generate custom reports based on trainees’ results and list them in order from higher to lower, or vice versa.
+Use filters to show an accurate view of how learners are doing in their assessment, and intervene as needed.

 For example, you can generate reports with scores below a certain minimum level, then contact the employees who achieved the lowest result and schedule a separate training session to help them close their learning gaps.

-Score reports support trainers in achieving their program’s goals whether they’re focusing on upskilling, right-skilling, or retraining the staff.
-These reports play a pivotal role in helping companies improve their training programs in a context where more than 80% of HR leaders are dissatisfied with program results.
+Score reports support trainers in achieving a program’s goals—whether they’re focusing on upskilling, right-skilling, or retraining staff.
+These reports play a pivotal role in helping companies improve their training programs and keeping employees on board.
+This is especially critical, as SHRM reports that 86% of HR leaders believe that training boosts retention.

 Custom course completion reports will show you how many trainees completed their courses and when.
 You can tweak these reports to see a certain list of learners or all of them and the date when each one completed their courses.
 This data can also be displayed in ascending or descending order.